xmartlabs/xmartlabs.github.io/_posts/2017-11-01-Introducing-to-Xniffer.md

 date:   2017-11-01 00:00:00
 author: XL Team
 author_id: xl
-categories: Swift, iOS, Tutorial, network
+categories: [Swift, iOS, Tutorial, network]
 markdown: redcarpet
 show: true
+category: development
 ---

 Do you often want to debug or monitor external service responses in you app, recognize latency and work with the data you receive back?
 Same happens to us!